Why Every Home Should have a Portable Generator in 2019

 Handy for powering small appliances.

 Today most homes are used to certain basic comforts offered by appliances, such as refrigerators, washing machines, fans and pumps that keep the central heating up and running.
 You can on few lights and make sure that you do not miss your prime time favorite on TV, and also have your PC on.
 Little do we realize that how dependent we are on such gadgets that have become a part of our daily life.
-Having a portable generator at home helps keep things going during brief power outages and any other emergencies, such as thunderstorms or hurricanes that can throw your daily routines out of gear.
+Having a whole house generator helps keep things going during brief power outages and any other emergencies, such as thunderstorms or hurricanes that can throw your daily routines out of gear.

 Choosing the correct backup generator.